grommet/grommet/examples/medium-app/README.md

   3. Open [http://localhost:8001/webpack-dev-server/](http://localhost:8001/webpack-dev-server/)

+  4. For the login credentials: `Username` must be a valid email, and any `Password` is accepted at this point.

   **NOTE**: If you want to use this application outside the Grommet context, checkout [Exporting Example Apps Wiki](https://github.com/HewlettPackard/grommet/wiki/Exporting-examples-from-Grommet).